James Redfearn

-Later he was prominent in horse-racing in Victoria.
+Later Redfearn was a prominent trainer and breeder of race-horses in Victoria.
 After running stables in Ararat, Geelong, and then Williamstown, he set up an establishment next to Melbourne's Caulfield Racecourse in 1888, and lived in nearby Glen Huntly.
 Among his successes, he bred and trained Malvolio, the winner of the Melbourne Cup in 1891; his son George was the jockey.

 Redfearn married Elspeth Denham in the Victorian town of Streatham in October 1865.
-He died in Glen Huntly in March 1916.
+He died in Glen Huntly in March 1916, aged 79.